The 2021 SERA Annual Awards were open to all those located in Australia, New Zealand and the Pacific islands.

 1) The SERA International Award for Restoration Excellence

-This award acknowledges individuals or organisations that have made a significant, enduring or internationally recognized contribution to the science and/or practice of ecological restoration through achieving high standards of practice at a site or the development of innovative new approaches, methods and/or strategies for involving the public in restoration efforts.
+This award acknowledges individuals or organisations that have made a significant, enduring or internationally recognised contribution to the science and/or practice of ecological restoration through achieving high standards of practice at a site or the development of innovative new approaches, methods and/or strategies for involving the public in restoration efforts.

 Subcategories: